Sign In Register

 Is Bourbon a Good Place to Live?

-Based on current data, Bourbon receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
-Areas to be aware of include high obesity rates.
-Bourbon stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Bourbon receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, high obesity rates.
+Bourbon offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs